Failing Forward: My journey back up

 I am the captain of my soul.

 I wrote out the poem on the back-page of all my reading notes and would read it to myself as many times in a day.
-It was a simple affirmation: I am the master of my fate: I am the captain of my soul, that woke up my self-awareness and set me off on a journey towards self-mastery and actualization.
+It was a simple affirmation: I am the master of my fate: I am the captain of my soul, that woke up my self-awareness and set me off on a journey towards self-mastery and actualisation.

 Once again, I would like to focus on the key lessons and remarkable points in the journey by condensing my journey into 5 parts and being as brief about each as much as possible.